ibm-cloud-docs/satellite/storage-azurefile-csi-driver.md

 # Azure File CSI Driver
 {: #storage-azurefile-csi-driver}

-The Azure File CSI driver for {{site.data.keyword.satellitelong}} implements CSI specification so that container orchestration tools can manage the lifecycle of Azure File volumes.
+The Azure File CSI driver for {{site.data.keyword.satellitelong}} implements CSI specification so that container orchestration tools can manage the.
 {: shortdesc}

 For an overview of the available features of the Azure File CSI driver, see [Features](https://github.com/kubernetes-sigs/azurefile-csi-driver#features){: external}.